 Visiting Garibaldi Square can be a bit daunting to foreigners as it all happens based on known traditions.
 Also, at night, the square can become rowdy and dangerous.
 The best way to learn about mariachi music and enjoy the culture is by joining a tour.

-This tour focuses only on Garibaldi Square and a mariachi show as does this one which also has a short walking tour of the Historic Center at night.
+This tour focuses only on Garibaldi Square and a mariachi show.
 Or make it an all-out Mexican entertainment extravaganza by joining a tour which combines Lucha Libre and Plaza Garibaldi, lucha libre and mariachis.

 This stunning building is a mere post office but worth a stop even if you don’t have a package or letter to send.